Pre-Columbian era: Genetics

-Settlement of the Americas
+Peopling of the Americas

 Asian nomadic Paleo-Indians are thought to have entered the Americas via the Bering Land Bridge (Beringia), now the Bering Strait, and possibly along the coast.
 Genetic evidence found in Indigenous peoples' maternally inherited mitochondrial DNA (mtDNA) supports the theory of multiple genetic populations migrating from Asia.
 After crossing the land bridge, they moved southward along the Pacific coast and through an interior ice-free corridor.
-Over the course of millennia, Paleo-Indians spread throughout the rest of North and South America.
+Throughout millennia, Paleo-Indians spread throughout the rest of North and South America.

 Exactly when the first people migrated into the Americas is the subject of much debate.
 One of the earliest identifiable cultures was the Clovis culture, with sites dating from some 13,000 years ago.
 However, older sites dating back to 20,000 years ago have been claimed.
 Some genetic studies estimate the colonization of the Americas dates from between 40,000 and 13,000 years ago.
 The chronology of migration models is currently divided into two general approaches.
 The first is the short chronology theory with the first movement beyond Alaska into the Americas occurring no earlier than 14,000–17,000 years ago, followed by successive waves of immigrants.
-The second belief is the long chronology theory, which proposes that the first group of people entered the hemisphere at a much earlier date, possibly 50,000–40,000 years ago or earlier.
+The second belief is the long chronology theory, which proposes that the first group of people entered the hemisphere at a much earlier date, possibly 30,000–40,000 years ago or earlier.

 Artifacts have been found in both North and South America which have been dated to 14,000 years ago, and accordingly humans have been proposed to have reached Cape Horn at the southern tip of South America by this time.
 In that case, the Inuit would have arrived separately and at a much later date, probably no more than 2,000 years ago, moving across the ice from Siberia into Alaska.

 North America

 Lithic and Archaic periods

 The North American climate was unstable as the ice age receded during the Lithic stage.
-It finally stabilized by about 10,000 years ago; climatic conditions were then very similar to today's.
-Within this time frame, roughly pertaining to the Archaic Period, numerous archaeological cultures have been identified.
+It finally stabilized about 10,000 years ago; climatic conditions were then very similar to today's.
+Within this time frame, roughly about the Archaic Period, numerous archaeological cultures have been identified.